Aryaman2001/BadgerPhoneBook/README.md

 # About the app

 Developed an Java application in a team of four for CS 400 group project that stores contact information in a red black tree with name as key.
-App;ication comes preloaded with some course staff contact.
+Application comes preloaded with some course staff contact.
 Users can add, edit, lookup contacts and display all contacts.

 # What I learned